tagtogorg/tagtog-doc/site/updates.md

   <li class="new"><span markdown="1">PDF annotation tool: new functionality to <strong>zoom</strong> in and out.
 Hotkeys also provided.</span></li>
   <li class="new"><span markdown="1">PDF annotation tool: new functionality <strong>pan</strong> left-right and top-bottom.
 Move quickly.</span></li>
   <li class="new"><span markdown="1">PDF annotation tool: document URL is updated while scrolling.
 You can use this link to point directly to a particular page.</span></li>
+  <li class="new"><span markdown="1">The annotation menu now shows up on the left side of the pointer.
+This has been done for better accessibility and to avoid the menu to overlap the side bar when the horizontal scroll bar is visible.</span></li>
 </ul>

 ## 3.2019-W13.0 😉